MareDz/swagLabs-cy/README.md

 - [Swag Labs](http://teststore.automationtesting.co.uk/) is demo application and this project is used only for demonstration purpose.
 - This project contains automation tests for mentined application.

-- Focus of this project is to demonstrate my **_coding style, Cypress Best Practices Variable Naming Conventions, Code Organization and Organization of Test Cases_**.
+- Focus of this project is to demonstrate my **_Coding style, Cypress Best Practices Variable Naming Conventions, Code Organization and Organization of Test Cases_**.

 # Getting Started